HorizonsDevs/navarrete-project/backend-navarrete/README.md

 2. **Run the Production Server:**

-   - Run the command 'node index.js'
+    - Run the command `node index.js`.